 Pilates is perhaps most beneficial for women in terms of maintaining the health of the pelvic floor muscles.

 VeryWellFit provides a great analogy for thinking about the pelvic floor as “a web of interrelated muscles, tendons, and ligaments that form a supportive hammock at the base of the pelvic bowl.”
-The Pubococcygeus, also known as the PC or PCG muscle, is one of these muscles, and it extends all the way around the openings of the urethra, vagina, and anus.
-If the muscles of the pelvic floor become weak or are damaged, the integrity of these openings can be compromised.
+If the muscles of the pelvic floor are weakened or are damaged, the pelvic area’s integrity is compromised.